Clinical Services Associate

 Education or Equivalent Experience:

-- 2+ years Medical office experience, or 4 years of customer service experience.
+- H.S.
+Diploma/GED (Required) AND 2+ years Medical office experience, or 4 years of customer service experience required.

-- Completion of an accredited Medical Assistant program (or higher level equivalent) or 7+ years experience working as an MA may be considered in lieu of MA program completion.
+- Completion of an accredited Medical Assistant program (or higher level equivalent) required OR 7+ years’ experience working as an MA may be considered in lieu of MA program completion.

 Live Your Life's Work